 Clinical Associate Professor

 Health Science Major

 Stony Brook University

 HSC, Level 2, Room 452

 Since 2010, she has been a clinical assistant professor in the Health Science Department and has been instrumental with implementing new curriculum as well as the required prerequisite courses for the Health Science major.
-In 2021, Professor Crapanzano accepted the role as vice-chair of the department.
+In 2021, Professor Crapanzano was promoted to Clinical Associate Professor and assumed the role as vice-chair of the department.
 She remains dedicated to community service and continues to do work with Literacy Suffolk, participate in health literacy programs and support students in fundraisers, food drives, and other community activities.